alcy/perlweb/README.md

 ```

 ## Test
-Add the sites as /etc/hosts entries like (replace the ip address with wherever you are running this currently):
+Add the /etc/hosts entries for the sites like (replace the ip address with wherever you are running this currently):
 ```
 192.168.0.110   wwwperl.local wwwcom.local wwwcombust.local wwwdbi.local wwwdebugger.local wwwdev.local wwwlearn.local wwwlists.local wwwnoc.local wwwperl4lib.local wwwqa.local
 ```
-http:///wwwperl.local:8230 should show perl.org site, ditto for other sites above.
+http://wwwperl.local:8230 should show the perl.org site.
+Other sites are configured the same way.

 ## TODO
 - test cpanratings site